godotengine/godot-docs/reference/compiling_for_windows.rst

     apt-get install mingw32 mingw-w64

-If you are using other distro, scons will check for the following
+If you are using another distro, scons will check for the following
 binaries:

 ::